Penitential: Origin

-Before the church was formalized, there was nothing to correspond with the modern conception of absolution – the pardon or remission of sin by one human being to another.
-Capitular confession was the ancient public confession.
-In the primitive Church, confession to God was the only form enjoined.
-According to St. Clement of Rome the Lord requires nothing of any man save confession to Him.
-The Didache shows us that this confession was public, in church, and that each believer was expected to confess his transgressions on Sunday, before breaking bread in the Eucharistic feast, for no one was to come to prayer with an evil conscience.
-The early church taught that the Eucharist itself secured pardon ("...public confession was voluntary and for secret sins; this he says procures admission to the sacrament which removes the sin, showing further that it was the Eucharist that secured pardon").

-Even at the end of the 11th century, so indefinite as yet was the value assigned to sacerdotal ministrations that Urban II, at the 1096 council of Nîmes, promulgated a canon asserting that the prayers of monks had more power to wash away sins than those of secular priests.

-Confession was not generally recognized by the bishops as a sacrament in the first 1000 years of the church.

-Proof texting of various "church fathers" and non-canonical books provides the following: public penance did not necessarily include a public avowal of sin, but was decided by the confessor, and was to some extent determined by whether or not the offence was sufficiently open or notorious to cause scandal to others.
-Oakley points out that recourse to public penance varied both in time and place, and was affected by the weaknesses of the secular law.
-The ancient praxis of penance relied on papal decrees and synods, which were translated and collected in early medieval collection.
-Little of those written rules, however, was retained in the later penitentials.

 The earliest important penitentials were those by the Irish abbots Cummean (who based his work on a sixth-century Celtic monastic text known as the Paenitentiale Ambrosianum) and Columbanus, and the Archbishop of Canterbury, Theodore of Tarsus.
 Most later penitentials are based on theirs, rather than on earlier Roman texts.
 The number of Irish penitentials and their importance is cited as evidence of the particular strictness of the Irish spirituality of the seventh century.
 Walter J. Woods holds that "over time the penitential books helped suppress homicide, personal violence, theft, and other offences that damaged the community and made the offender a target for revenge."

 According to Thomas Pollock Oakley, the penitential guides first developed in Wales, probably at St. David's, and spread by missions to Ireland.
 They were brought to Britain with the Hiberno-Scottish mission and were introduced to the Continent by Irish and Anglo-Saxon missionaries.